Oregon Inlet Fishing center report 2-24

 Lake Keowee:

 Largemouth and Spotted Bass: Fair.
-Guide Brad Fowler reports that fish are spread out across the whole of Lake Keowee, from deep to shallow, and so it’s difficult to name a predominant pattern.
+Guide Brad Fowler reports that fish are spread out across the whole of Lake Keowee, from deep to shallow, and so its difficult to name a predominant pattern.
 A typical winter pattern on Keowee is to fish around very deep structure with drop shot rigs or shakey head worms, and fish can be caught this way.
 Blade runners and jerkbaits have also been productive in 15-30 feet of water.

 Lake Hartwell: